kwameopareasiedu/react-simple-widgets/src/widgets/select-field/select-field-usage.md

 # SelectField

 This widget is a form widget which allows the user select value(s) from a list of options using radio inputs.
-Since it is intrinsically a div element, it accepts all attributes of a `<div/>` tag.
+SelectField is intrinsically a `<div/>` element and accepts all its attributes.

 ## Usage